charredUtensil/hognose/README.md

-After playing with the level editor in Manic Miners a few times, I realized I had a few interesting ideas for set pieces but not what to do with the rest of the cavern.
+After playing with the level editor in Manic Miners a few times, I realized I had a few interesting ideas for set pieces but not what to do with the rest of the cavern - and now here we are.

-I've had a lot of fun with this mainly because it's using an approach that would be feasible back in 1999, and I feel like that's appropriate.
+## Which AI does this use?

+None.
+All of the caverns are procedurally generated using an approach that would have been feasible back in 1999.
+Procedural generation means there are a series of specific rules that determine where everything in the level gets placed, and while there is some randomness within those rules, the rules themselves are hand-crafted.

+A modern "AI" would be somewhat unhelpful in this situation - they don't

 ## Can I use this as a template to build my custom Manic Miners level on?

 Sure!
-I'd just appreciate a callout if you do.
+I'd appreciate it if you included a link to this GitHub page.

 ## Can Hognose make a level that...

 Add an issue and maybe!
+Generally speaking, the kind of things that would be easier to add would be caves with specific things in them - like

+## Can you give me some cool seeds to play?

+Sure.

+- 0x65828373: A challenging cave with erosion and many crystals just out of reach

 ## Were any of these Qs actually FA'ed?